sstuqtd/editor-framework/docs/ui/focusable.md

+# Setting Focusable Behavior

 Focusable behavior allow the element manage its focus behavior by focus-manager.

 ## Initialize

-You need to add `Editor.UI.Focusable` to behaviors list to enable it.
+You need to add `Editor.UI.Focusable` to the behaviors list to enable it.
 After that, add `_initFocusable` in your `ready` callback.

 ```javascript